leixiaofeng-astar/classification-example/README.md

 # classification-example
-This is a good example code for the new beginner for the AI classification model
+This is an example code for the new beginner for the AI classification model

 ## Requirements
 - Python 3